Skip to main content

 2. Drink the right amount of water to stay hydrated.

-Everyone’s bodies and individual needs are different, although experts agree that water is an essential part of everyone’s daily diet.
+Everyone’s bodies and individual needs differ, though experts agree that water is an essential part of everyone’s daily diet.
 Water helps keep you hydrated.
 In addition, it can help flush out bacteria and toxins from your system.

 However, too much water is not always a good thing.
 Talk to your healthcare professional about how much water you should drink based on your body type and medical condition.